betway必威电竞:Postgraduate Diploma in Geospatial Science and Technology

 It must be completed within 1 year full-time, or 2 years part-time.

-Students must complete two compulsory courses (30 points):
+Students must complete these compulsory courses:

 Students may go on to study the Professional Master of Geospatial Science and Technology.